Curves on complete intersections and measures of irrationality: Introduction

 \section{Introduction}

-Given a complex projective variety $X \subseteq \P^N$, it is always covered by curves obtained by taking the intersection with a linear subspace.
-Towards studying the geometry of $X$, it is fruitful to ask: what other curves lie on $X$?
-More specifically, we consider the existence of curves with numerical invariants that are smaller than that of a linear slice.
+Given a complex projective variety $X \subseteq \P^N$, it is always covered by curves obtained by taking intersections with linear subspaces.
+Often it is fruitful to ask: are these the ``simplest'' curves on $X$?
+More precisely, we ask if there are curves of smaller degree, genus, or gonality.
+For $X$ a general complete intersection, we make a significant step towards showing there are none.
+This verifies two open conjectures regarding curves on general complete intersections.